kosi-libs/Kodein/README2.md

 ### Provider binding

-This binds a type to a provider function, which is a function that takes no arguments and returns an object of the binded type.
+This binds a type to a provider function, which is a function that takes no arguments and returns an object of the bound type.
 Each time you need an instance of the bound type, the function will be called.
 For example, here is a binding that creates a new 6 sided `Dice` entry each time you need a `Dice` instance: